DHTMLX/docs-suite/docs/grid/api/history/canundo_method.md

 # canUndo()

-@short: checks whether an action can be undone
+@short: checks whether an action within the Grid history can be undone

 @signature: {'canUndo(): boolean;'}